 By Eric Johnson

-Mormonism teaches that the Trinity is not something that ought to be believed, despite the fact that this doctrine has been accepted as an essential truth of Christianity by millions of Christians over the years.
-While members of the LDS Church will say they believe in “one God in purpose,” they have been taught not to accept “one God in essence.”
-In fact, the doctrine of the Trinity has been mocked from the very beginning.
-Church founder Joseph Smith wrote,
+Mormonism denies the Trinity, despite the fact that this doctrine has been accepted as an essential truth of Christianity by millions of Christians over the past two millennia.
+While Latter-day Saints will say they believe in “one God in purpose,” they have been taught to reject “one God in essence.”
+In fact, the doctrine of the Trinity has been mocked from the very beginning of the LDS Church.
+Founder Joseph Smith wrote,